-And if you have time, consider getting a hard copy press proof.
+As part of the self-publishing process, if you have time, consider getting a hard copy press proof.
 You’ll get a copy of your book with the inside and cover paper you’ve chosen and any lamination.
 That way, you can make sure the book is exactly the way you want it before printing all of the copies.
 The cost for a press proof is $60 if the proof is sent via UPS ground service and $100 if it is sent via UPS overnight service.

 Once you upload your order to your cart, you can attach your files and checkout.
 We’ll get to work and send you a PDF proof within one business day.
 Once you approve your proof, your books will be printed in 4 to 6 business days (sooner if you selected a faster production speed) and on their way to you!

 Now that you have your book in hand, it’s time to start marketing!
 If you’re looking for some ideas, consider these articles: